Muriwai Gannet Colony

 There are around about 1,200 pairs of gannets that nest at the Muriwai gannet colony during the months of August to March every year.

-Each pair of gannets lay one pale blue egg which is a size of a large hen’s egg.
+Each pair of gannets lay one pale blue egg which is the size of a large hen’s egg.

 Each parent will then take turns looking after the egg and nest while the other parent is looking for food.